We recognise that this is a worrying time and you may be concerned about how the coronavirus outbreak will affect your participants’ DofE.

 No, there is no need to notify the DofE should a participant be diagnosed with coronavirus.
 However, tell your Licensed Organisation so that appropriate steps can be put in place to manage the situation.

 Welcome Packs are still being despatched every two weeks to participants who enter their personal details on eDofE for the first time, or start a new Award level.
-This will continue for as long as our printers are able to keep their premises open.

 Although activities for all levels are normally done for one hour per week (and in the current circumstances this may help with establishing routine), there are some activities which better completed by doing them for a longer time per session, but less often.
 This could be one day a month, or a couple of hours every other week.